-We expect students to come to school looking tidy and presentable.
-The wearing of jewellery and makeup is forbidden.
-Please ensure that any ear piercings are done at least 6 weeks prior to the start of school in September (to allow the piercing to heal and establish), as the wearing of ear rings is not permitted in school.
-Watches are, of course, perfectly acceptable.
+We expect students to come to school looking presentable and taking pride in their uniform.
+The wearing of jewellery, makeup, nail varnish and fake tan is forbidden.
+Please ensure that any ear piercings are done at least 6 weeks prior to the start of school in September (to allow the piercing to heal and establish), as the wearing of earrings (even covered with plasters) is not permitted in school.
+Watches are perfectly acceptable but inappropriate use of smart watches will result in confiscation.
 We reserve the right to decide what is a reasonable style and colour of hair.
 No stepped haircuts or patterned haircuts are allowed.
 If you wish for your child to wear religious head wear, it must be plain black or navy blue.
-If your child has long hair it should be tied back.
+If your child has hair past shoulder length it should be tied back (plain navy blue / black hair ties, please).
 This is a health and safety issue.

-We ask for your co-operation in not allowing your child to wear denims, canvas trousers or trainers for school.
+We ask for your co-operation in not allowing your child to wear denim, leggings, canvas trousers or trainers for school.

 All clothes and personal property must be marked with the child's name - this makes finding lost items so much easier - and surprisingly most children do tend to lose things at some point in their school life!
-Labels are available from many of the main shops in Newcastle.